Recognizing Sleep Cues to Avoid Bedtime Battles

 When your child is learning new physical milestones, in a developmental leap, or teething (aka regressions), they might feel wired, uncomfortable, in pain, or overstimulated.

 They might seem like they are fighting sleep, when in reality it’s hard for them to fall asleep because of how they are feeling physically and emotionally.
 Assume that your child is doing the best that they can.

 It’s important to find remedies that will help your child feel relaxed and calm.

-One reliable way to do that is to use the weighted Dreamland swaddle or sleep sack, since it will help your child feel relaxed and at peace by increasing melatonin and serotonin production when it’s time to sleep.
+One reliable way to do that is to use the weighted Dreamland swaddle or sleep sack, since it will help your child feel relaxed and at peace when it’s time to sleep.